|

 ...think about this.
 First impressions are very important, especially in an industry when the first casting decisions are made by taking 5 to 60 seconds by looking at some portfolio photos and possibly a quick peak at your showreel.

-And your agent is your representation, first and foremost the casting director will get her first impressions from your agent.
+And your agent is your representation, first and foremost the casting director will get her (most Casting Directors I've met are female) first impressions from your agent.
 A good Acting Agent will make a good first impression.
 So how does your agent scrub up?

 Not only physical appearance but his ability to sell you as a special unique product and a lot of this comes down to whether your agent believes in you (and themselves).